Everything else!

 Section 4: Structuring, organising and maintaining information

-4.1 Layers and themes4.2 Choice of vector, raster or combined forms of spatial database
+4.2 Choice of vector, raster or combined forms of spatial database

 4.3 Combining and integrating attribute databases